Blood Banking/Transfusion Medicine Fellowship

 Fellowship Director: Hlaing Tint, MD

-Fellows rotate through various services at institutions within the Texas Medical Center (TMC), including:
+Fellows will rotate through a variety of services at various institutions within the TMC including:

-• Blood bank: Our reference lab, one of the largest in Southeast Texas, offers extensive experience in interpreting antibody panels, managing transfusion reactions, addressing compatibility issues, and monitoring component usage.
+Our reference laboratory, one of the largest in Southeast Texas, offers comprehensive training in transfusion service operations.
+Fellows gain hands-on experience interpreting complex antibody panels, investigating transfusion reactions, resolving compatibility issues, and optimizing blood component utilization.

 Fellows take an average of one week of blood bank/apheresis call per block (13 weeks during training).